 2022-2023 General Studies Student Council Members

-Savanah is a junior studying Political Science, originally hailing from rural upstate New York.
-She became involved in student advocacy during her time at Community College where she served in executive leadership positions on both a campus and statewide scale.
+Savanah is a senior studying Political Science, originally hailing from rural upstate New York.
+She became involved in student advocacy during her time at Community College where she served in executive student leadership positions on both a campus and statewide scale.
 She is passionate about empowering student voices in collaboration with administration and ensuring that everyone has a seat at the table!
-In her position on council, Savanah is excited to support the work of the GS Senator on Columbia University Senate and serve on the Policy committee at GSSC!
+In her position on council, Savanah is excited to lead the policy making branch at GSSC!
 She is passionate about initiatives uplifting the Columbia student experience and providing resources to the GS campus community!
 In her free time Savanah enjoys exploring NYC’s various food, dance, art, and theater scenes!